dojo/docs/dojox/data/OpenSearchStore.rst

 .. contents::
    :depth: 2

 A store implementing the dojo.data.Read API for talking to OpenSearch based search providing services.
-For specific information on the concepts of dojo.data and its APIs please refer to the `API documentation <dojo/data/api>`_.
+For specific information on the concepts of dojo.data and its APIs please refer to the :ref:`API documentation <dojo/data/api>`.

 ============
 Introduction